Load Serving Entity definition

 Load Serving Entity or “LSE” has the meaning provided in the CES Order.

-Load Serving Entity or “LSE” means any company that (a) sells or provides electricity to end users located in California, or (b) generates electricity at one site and consumes electricity at another site that is in California and that is owned or controlled by the company.
-LSE does not include the owner or operator of a cogenerator.
+Load Serving Entity means any entity that (A) sells or provides electricity to end users located in California, or (B) generates electricity at one site and consumes electricity at another site that is in California and that is owned or controlled by the company.
+A load-serving entity does not include the owner or operator of a co-generator.